 I am a sociologist, specialising in the sociology of the family with a Masters degree in Applied Social Research and a PhD from Trinity College Dublin.
 I am currently working on a project on Intergenerational Relationships in South Africa: A study of family responsibilities and obligations.
 I recently authored a book on Divorce, Families and Emotion Work and I co-authored a book in 2015 on customary marriage, divorce and intestate succession.
 My work has appeared in The Journal of Family Issues; Gender & Society; Families, Relationships and Societies and The Journal of Southern African Studies.
-I work as a Senior Lecturer in the Department of Sociology at the University of Cape Town.
 My principal research interests lie in the field of personal life, kinship, gender, intergenerational relations, customary law, family law and policy, feminist theories, biographical methods and mixed methods.

 Families and Societies Research Unit

 I am also the Director of the Families and Societies Research Unit (FaSRU) at the Centre for Social Science Research.
 FaSRU is a new research unit that examines households, families and kinship from an inter-disciplinary perspective.
 It currently includes ten postgraduate students researching aspects of family life.

 For more see http://www.cssr.uct.ac.za/fasru/researchers.

 Moore, E (2016) Divorce, Families and Emotion Work: 'Only Death Will Make Us Part'.
 London: Palgrave Macmillan.

 Himonga, C and Moore, E (2015) South African Reform of Customary Marriage, Divorce and Intestate Succession: Living Customary Law and Social Realities.
 Cape Town.
 Juta.
 Read the Summarised Research Report here.

 Editorship Journal Special Issue